LocalGovIMS/localgov-ims/docs/creating-an-api-client-from-an-openapi-specification.md

 # Creating a Client

-1. Save the OpenAPI spec YAML file to a folder on your device
+1. Open a command prompt
-2. Open a command prompt and navigate to that folder
+2. Navigate to the folder where you saved the OpenAPI specification in the previous step
 3. Run the [OpenAPI Genearator](https://openapi-generator.tech/) to create the client:
     * Run: npx @openapitools/openapi-generator-cli generate -i [Name of your YAML file].yaml -g csharp-netcore -o [Location to save to e.g. /Dev/MyClient/] --package-name [Name of your client]
 4. Open the solution that was created